-For 2009, the determination of the annual incentive targets and objectives was based on specific quantitative measures and qualitative goals.
-Target bonus amounts were aligned to the achievement of specific objectives within each of the categories outlined below, and the weighting of each objective varied among executive officers depending on their primary responsibilities.
+For 2010, the determination of the annual incentive targets and objectives was based on specific quantitative measures and qualitative goals.
+Target bonus amounts were aligned to the achievement of specific objectives within each of the categories outlined below.
 In each case, participants could earn a maximum bonus of up to 125% of the target bonus aligned with each performance goal, and if the performance goals were not achieved, participants could earn 75% or 0% of certain related target bonus depending on the variance of actual performance from the performance goals.

 The Compensation Committee sets annual objectives that the Committee believes will be moderately difficult to attain.
-The 2009 performance goals were as follows:
+The 2010 performance goals were as follows:

-- (a) Achievement of specific adjusted EBITDA (defined for purposes of the bonus program to mean adjusted operating income (loss) plus depreciation, amortization and share-based compensation included in operating income (loss) (excluding specified non-recurring items)) of at least \$0 (the "Financial Goals"); - (b) Achievement of specific new product development introductions including, for example, a specific timeline for the release of the Company's Cryo1TM System (the "Product Development Goals"); and - (c) Achievement of specific regulatory and clinical milestones including, for example, a specific timeline for the submission of our EXCLUDE 510(k) (the "Regulatory and Clinical Goals").
+- (a) Achievement of revenue of at least \$59.2 million (the "Revenue Goal"); - (b) Achievement of adjusted EBITDA (defined for purposes of the bonus program to mean adjusted operating loss plus depreciation, amortization and share-based compensation included in operating loss (excluding specified non-recurring items)) not to exceed a loss of \$100,000 (the "EBITDA Goal"); - (c) Achievement of specific product development introductions including, for example, a specific timeline for the release of the Company's AtriClipTM system (the "Product Development Goals"); and - (d) Filing of the final clinical module of the PMA for the Company's ABLATE clinical trial by January 2011 (the "Regulatory and Clinical Goals").